microsoft/AdaptiveCards/specs/DesignDiscussions/inlineEditability.md

 ![img](../assets/InlineEditability/IE1.PNG)

 2. When user hovers on the card,
-	a. we will show outer outline on that card indicating that the card contains one or more inline editable input fields. (**PM/UX Ques 1**: Should we always show card outer outline whether or not it has any inline editable fields?)
+	* we will show outer outline on that card. (**PM/UX Ques 1**: Should we always show card outer outline whether or not it has any inline editable fields?)
-	b. we will show a lighter color outline to all the input fields which are inline editable.
+	* we will show a lighter color outline to all the input fields which are inline editable.

 	This will guide user to the input fields which he can go an update right on the card.